-- On the date of termination of State employment.
-The date of termination is not extended by any type of lump sum payment. - On the day in which a change to less than 50% parttime employment status occurs.
-This applies to any employee who actually works less than 50% of a normal work period, measured yearly, regardless of classification as full-time or part-time. - On the date of the employee's death. - On the last day of the month in which payment is not received following the issuance of a final notice of premium due from the Department (employee and all dependents will be ineligible for COBRA). - On the date that the maximum period allowed for permanent layoff is reached as defined in the 'Time Away from Work' section. - On the date that the maximum period allowed for a leave of absence is reached as defined in the 'Time Away from Work' section.
+- ◆ On the date of termination of State employment, the date of termination is not extended by use of accrued benefit time or any type of lump sum payment. - On the day in which a change to less than 50 percent part-time employment status occurs.
+This applies to any employee who actually works less than 50 percent of a normal work period, measured yearly, regardless of classification as full-time or part-time. - ◆ On the date of the employee's death. - On the last day of the month in which payment is not received following the issuance of a final notice of contribution due from the Department (employee and all dependents will be ineligible for COBRA). - On the date that the maximum period allowed for permanent layoff is reached as defined in the 'Time Away from Work' section. - On the date that the maximum period allowed for a leave of absence is reached as defined in the 'Time Away from Work' section.
 NOTE: Coverage will not terminate for employees whose FMLA-qualifying leave of absence reaches the maximum coverage period.
-Instead, these employees will be changed to being on a Personal/General leave of absence.
+Instead, these employees will be changed to being on a Personal/ General leave of absence.